alexhorner/WD-DX4000/Install.md

 Select your Debian ISO by clicking the CD Drive icon on the right under Format Options.

-Ensure (triple check!) you have the correct device sleected, because selecting the wrong device could wipe out another device with your data on it!
+Ensure (triple check!) you have the correct device selected, because selecting the wrong device could wipe out another device with your data on it!

 Click start.
 You will be asked what mode you wish to use: